Category: Writing Instruments

 My Road to Yard-o-Led:

-The story of Yard-O-Led begins not with a pen, but with a pencil—and a bold idea.
-In 1822, Sampson Mordan, a London goldsmith and associate of Michael Faraday, patented the world’s first mechanical pencil, which he called the...
+Co-created with AI The story of Yard-O-Led begins not with a pen, but with a pencil—and a bold idea.
+In 1822, Sampson Mordan, a London goldsmith and associate of Michael Faraday, patented the world’s first mechanical pencil, which...

 My Road to Sailor:

-Japan in 1911: The Meiji Era’s Final Years1911 falls near the end of the Meiji period (1868–1912), a time when Japan had undergone one of the most dramatic transformations in world history.
-In just a few...
+Co-created with AI Japan in 1911: The Meiji Era’s Final Years1911 falls near the end of the Meiji period (1868–1912), a time when Japan had undergone one of the most dramatic transformations in world history.
+In...

 My Road to Montblanc:

-Aspiration and AnxietyIn the early 1900s, German cities like Hamburg (where Montblanc was founded) were bustling centers of trade, culture, and innovation.
-The middle class was growing, literacy was high, and there was a hunger for refinement...
+Co-created with AI Aspiration and AnxietyIn the early 1900s, German cities like Hamburg (where Montblanc was founded) were bustling centers of trade, culture, and innovation.
+The middle class was growing, literacy was high, and there was a...

 My Road to Nakaya:

-Prologue: A Quiet Morning in WajimaThe first morning of 2024 arrived with a hush over Wajima.
-The town, nestled on the northern edge of the Noto Peninsula, was still wrapped in the quiet of New...
+Co-created with AI Prologue: A Quiet Morning in WajimaThe first morning of 2024 arrived with a hush over Wajima.
+The town, nestled on the northern edge of the Noto Peninsula, was still wrapped in the...

 In the Hands of the Maker

-There’s a quiet reverence that comes from holding something made by hand.
-Whether it’s a pen from Nakaya, a hammered silver barrel from Yard-O-Led, a precision-machined writing instrument by Grayson Tighe, or a sculptural tribute...
+Co-created with AI There’s a quiet reverence that comes from holding something made by hand.
+Whether it’s a pen from Nakaya, a hammered silver barrel from Yard-O-Led, a precision-machined writing instrument by Grayson Tighe, or...

 In Ink and Intention: A Hundred Days with Pens

-Some people count days in steps or calories.
+Co-created with AI Some people count days in steps or calories.
 I’ve come to count them in lines—written across paper in ink.
-It began as a practical gesture, an elegant supplement to a book project involving twenty interviews....
+It began as a practical gesture, an elegant supplement to a book project...